Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 ## Adding internet access to your local access point

-If you are hosting the local access point on a Raspberry Pi that has an ethernet port (B models), you can plug this into a router that has access to the internet to provide internet to your entire cluster.
+If you are hosting the local access point on a Raspberry Pi that has an ethernet port (B models, or via a usb-ethernet gadget), you can plug this into a router that has access to the internet to provide internet to your entire cluster.

 ![Using the Pioreactor to create a local access point, and the is connected to a router](/img/user-guide/lap_with_internet.png)